y01cu/grid-based-level-editor/README.md

 # funrado-case
- Case project for Funrado Games
+ This project started as case project for Funrado Games then become a grid based level editor.